vicary/react-native-citizen-escposprinter/packages/react-native-citizen-escposprinter/CONTRIBUTING.md

 yarn workspace react-native-citizen-escposprinter test
 ```

+### Creating a new function

+1. Expose the function in `src/index.tsx`
+1. Create newarch implementation in `src/NativeCitizenEscposprinter.ts`

+#### iOS

-To edit the Objective-C or Swift files, open `examples/PrinterTestApp/ios/CitizenEscposprinterExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-citizen-escposprinter`.
+To edit the Objective-C or Swift files, open `examples/PrinterTestApp/ios/PrinterTestApp.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-citizen-escposprinter`.

+1. Expose the function signature in `CitizenEscposprinter.m`
+1. Implement the function in `CitizenEscposprinter.swift`

+#### Android

 To edit the Java or Kotlin files, open `examples/PrinterTestApp/android` in Android studio and find the source files at `react-native-citizen-escposprinter` under `Android`.

-### Create a new function

-1. Expose the function in `src/index.tsx`
-1. Implement it in Native Module
-   1. (oldarch) Add an abstract method in `android/src/oldarch/CitizenEscposprinterSpec.java`
+1. Create an abstract function in `src/oldarch/CitizenEscposprinterSpec.kt`
-   1. (newarch) Add JNI interface in `src/NativeCitizenEscposprinter.ts`
-   1. (ios) Add the method in `ios/CitizenEscposprinter.m` and `ios/CitizenEscposprinter.swift`
+1. Implement the function in `src/main/java/com/citizenescposprinter/CitizenEscposprinterModule.kt`

 ### Commit message convention